livioribeiro/nomad-lxd-terraform/README.md

 - 5 Nomad client nodes (3 "apps" nodes, 2 "infra" node)
 - 1 NFS server node
 - 1 Load Balancer node running HAProxy

-Packer is used to build a nomad client image.
-Since the nomad clients significantly outnumber the other servers, it makes sense to create an image to deploy them.

 Consul is used to bootstrap the Nomad cluster, for service discovery and service mesh.